-Income taxes
+1. Income taxes

 For federal income tax reporting, most ministers are employees under the tests currently used by the IRS.
-This means that they should receive a Form W-2 from their church at the end of each year (rather than a Form 1099).
-Formerly, it meant that they reported their employee business expenses on Schedule A rather than on Schedule C. (The deduction for employee business expenses as Miscellaneous Itemized Deductions on Schedule A is suspended through 2025, so employee business expenses are not deductible at this time.)
+This means that they should receive a Form W-2 from their church at the end of each year (rather than a Form 1099-NEC).
+Formerly, it meant that they reported their employee business expenses on Schedule A rather than on Schedule C. (The deduction for employee business expenses as a Miscellaneous Itemized Deduction on Schedule A is suspended through 2025, so employee business expenses are not deductible at this time.)